AmanPathak-DevOps/Terraform-for-AWS/Non-Modularized/S3-Static-Website/README.md

 ## 🌟 Manual Approach - Your AWS Masterclass

 Prefer a deeper understanding of each component?
 We've got you covered!
-Check out the <a href="">Medium Blog</a> for an in-depth AWS masterclass on building your website from scratch. 🤓
+Check out the <a href="https://medium.com/@aman.pathak_51134/empower-your-website-a-step-by-step-guide-to-building-a-secure-and-blazing-fast-aws-s3-website-c49d37bff4d7">Medium Blog</a> for an in-depth AWS masterclass on building your website from scratch. 🤓

 ## 🏆 Show Off Your CloudSpark Website!